top of page

 • Creating a new division within the organization

 Projects can be anything.
-How vague or detailed a project is can be a difference maker though.
-Projects can lead to high or low morale, happy or unhappy stakeholders, wealthier clients, satisfied clients or customers, eliminated waste, reduced costs, and on and on.
+However, the level of detail in a project can be a game-changer.
+Projects can lead to high or low morale, happy or unhappy stakeholders, wealthier clients, satisfied customers, reduced waste, and lower costs.

 “Projects drive change in organizations.
-From a business perspective, a project is aimed at moving an organization from one state to another state in order to achieve a specific objective" (A Guide to the Project Management Body Of Knowledge Sixth Edition, 2017, p.
+From a business perspective, a project is aimed at moving an organization from one state to another state in order to achieve a specific objective" (PMBOK Guide Sixth Edition, 2017, p.
 6).

 Figure 1-1: From Current State to Future State